FACTBOX-Quake in Afghanistan is its deadliest in two decades | Science-Environment

 Here is a list of Afghan quakes that have killed more than 100 people over the last three decades, according to the U.S. government's National Centers for Environmental Information: 1991, HINDU KUSH

-An earthquake in the rugged Hindu Kush killed 848 people across Afghanistan, Pakistan, and the Soviet Union.
+Earthquake in the rugged Hindu Kush killed 848 people across Afghanistan, Pakistan and the Soviet Union.
 1997, QAYEN

-A magnitude 7.2 quake on the border of Afghanistan and Iran killed more than 1,500 in both countries and destroyed more than 10,000 homes.
+A magnitude 7.2 quake on the border of Afghanistan and Iran killed more than 1,500 in both countries, and completely destroyed more than 10,000 homes.
 FEB 1998, TAKHAR

 The earthquake in the remote northeastern province of Takhar killed at least 2,300 people, with some estimates ranging as high as 4,000.
 MAY 1998, TAKHAR